-Indian Dal is an easy and very flavorful vegetarian side dish made of yellow lentils, tomato, jalapeño and lots of spices.
+Indian Dal is an easy and very flavorful vegetarian side dish made of yellow or red lentils and spices.
 This makes a delicious, vegetarian side dish for any Indian meal.

 If you’ve ever eaten Indian food, chances are you’ve had dal.
 It’s on all Indian restaurant menus and it could not be easier to make and there’s nothing better than homemade.
 If you haven’t had Indian food, this dish is a good introduction to the cuisine before you move on to all the delicious curries.